Services and Programs /

 CurriculumNew students take the English Placement Test (EPT) and write a sample composition before they begin classes.
 The results of these tests and an oral interview determine which level in the program is the best placement.

 The ESL curriculum is divided into four levels: Elementary, Intermediate, High-intermediate, and Advanced.
 Each level lasts one semester (16 weeks; 12 weeks in the summer).
-At each level, students attend daily classes in Reading, Writing, Listening and Speaking, and Grammar.
-Classes meet four hours each day Monday through Friday, for a total of 20 hours of class each week.
-In the summer, because the semester is only 12 weeks, classes meet an additional hour each day, for a total of 25 hours each week.
+At each level, students attend daily classes in Reading, Writing, Listening and Speaking, Grammar, and Special Topics.
+Classes meet five hours each day Monday through Friday, for a total of 25 hours of class each week.
+In the summer, because the semester is only 12 weeks, classes meet an additional hour each day but without Special Topics, for a total of 25 hours each week.

 If you are applying from within the U.S., we should receive your application at least one month before the beginning of classes.To apply for admission, go to International Student Application Process.